renier/softlayer-report-cli/README.md

 **Requires Ruby installed and the bundler gem**

 Currently, this is not yet in rubygems.
-Follow this steps to get it installed for now:
+Follow these steps to get it installed for now:

     git clone https://github.com/renier/softlayer-report-cli.git
     cd softlayer-report-cli.git